Beginner Foundation Paper Piecing

 Learning FPP is also a way to unlock your creative side by allowing you to create unique designs for your quilts.

-With that in mind, I recommend this wonderful online class on BluPrint, by Elizabeth Dackson. (affiliate) The course covers everything you need to know to get started with Foundation Paper Piecing and the instructor is an excellent teacher.
+With that in mind, I recommend this wonderful online class on Creativebug by Anna Maria Horner. (affiliate) The course covers what you need to know to get started with Foundation Paper Piecing and the instructor is an excellent teacher.
 You’ll understand the process completely.
-Elizabeth is an industry expert on Foundation Paper Piecing and her class is a great investment.
-You’ll love it!

 How to watch for FREE!

-You can watch for free with a 7-day trial.
+You can watch with a Free trial.
 There are practice lessons and lots of help to get you going.
-There are even a few patterns included with the video.
 Sign up for the free trial (don’t forget to set a cancel date on your calendar), and dig in.

 I promise, this class is gold and worth every minute.
 You’ll be so confident with Foundation Paper Piecing that this tutorial will be a mere blip on your quilting map.